rknop/mosthosts/README.md

     specinfo = SpecInfo( ra, dec, desipasswd='...' )
 ```

-where ``desipasswd`` must be the proper DESI password for connecting
+where ``desipasswd`` must be the proper DESI password for connecting to
-to the databse.  ra and dec are the ra and dec where you want to find
+the databse.  ra and dec are the ra and dec where you want to find DESI
-DESI spectra.
-By default, it will search the ``daily`` tables, but you
+spectra.
+By default, it will search the ``daily`` tables, but you can
-can pass ``collection='everest'`` if you want to search the everst
+pass ``collection='everest'`` if you want to search the everst release
-release instead.
+instead.
 (It doesn't support Denali.)
+You can figure out a ra and dec
+you want to use from the ``mosthost_desi.py`` library described above.

 Once you've initialized the object, you can get a list of DESI target
 IDs with: